 - Submit a quick edit where you see basic errors

-- Author entire pages, including graphics
+- Author entire sections or pages, including graphics

 The information in this topic outlines everything you need to know about how to interact with and contribute to this User Guide.

 When you see a problem with one of our pages, such as a broken link, content error, or other item you can identify for fixing, let us know.